dcreager/dcreager.net/content/shared-library-versions.markdown

   making this sharing safe.
 (No process can overwrite any of the library code, invalidating it for the other processes sharing that copy.)

-Both of these benefits are proportional to number of projects that depend on the shared library, so they're especially useful for "core" libraries that are used by a lot of other software packages — e.g., the low-level GUI toolkit provided by [GTK+][], or the [standard C library][glibc].
+Both of these benefits are proportional to the number of projects that depend on the shared library, so they're especially useful for "core" libraries that are used by a lot of other software packages — e.g., the low-level GUI toolkit provided by [GTK+][], or the [standard C library][glibc].

 [GTK+]: https://www.gtk.org/
 [glibc]: https://www.gnu.org/software/libc/